-The future belongs to the nation that best educates its children, and right now that nation is not the United States.
 Education is one of the most critical long-term economic challenges we face, and we must take bold and immediate action to reverse the decline in our country’s education system.
-If we make the right investments and reforms now, we can ensure that all of our children have access to quality early education, that high school students are equipped and able to go to college, and that our graduates are prepared for 21st century jobs.
+If we make the right investments and reforms now, we can ensure that all of our children have access to quality early education, that high school students are equipped and able to go on to critical additional education and training, and that our graduates are prepared for 21st century jobs.

 More on Education